 Giulia Stella Previti, based in Rome, is a Legal Officer at the International Institute for the Unification of Private Law (UNIDROIT).
 Giulia is primarily responsible for UNIDROIT’s projects on the Legal Nature of Voluntary Carbon Credits, Digital Assets, and Private Law.
 Before joining UNIDROIT, Giulia was a Senior Vice President at Burford Capital, where she analyzed opportunities to invest in a wide array of legal assets, specializing in evaluating international arbitration claims and awards.
 In addition, Giulia spent about seven years in private practice at Freshfields in New York, where she was a Senior Associate focusing on international arbitration and litigation matters.
 Giulia also clerked in US federal court for Senior Judge Jack B. Weinstein in the Eastern District of New York.
 Giulia was admitted to the New York Bar and obtained her Juris Doctor from the New York University School of Law.
 She has a Master of Science from the London School of Economics and Political Science and a Bachelor of Arts from University College London.

-Teresa Rodríguez de las Heras Ballell is Professor of Commercial Law at University Carlos III of Madrid, Spain.
-She was a Sir Roy Goode Scholar at Unidroit in 2021–22.
-She is a member of the Unidroit Project on BPEE, a delegate of Spain at UNCITRAL for WG VI on secured transactions, WG IV on e-commerce, and WG I on Warehouse Receipts, and an Expert for UNCITRAL and Unidroit on digital economy projects.
-She is an arbitrator at the Spanish/Madrid Court of Arbitration.
-She is a member of the Austrian Academy of Sciences.
-She is also a member of the European Commission Expert Group on Liability and New Technologies, the EU Expert Group for the Observatory on Online Platform Economy, and the EU Expert Group on B2B Data Sharing and Cloud Computing.
-She is a member of the European Law Institute (ELI) Executive Committee and Council and author of the ELI Guiding Principles on ADM.
-She was awarded a European Central Bank scholarship under the ECB Legal Program on Fintech Regulatory Challenges.
-Her past academic appointments include the James J Coleman Sr Distinguished Visiting Professor of Law at Tulane Law School, Academic Visitor at the University of Cambridge, Visiting Professor at the University of Sydney, Associate Visiting Professor at the National University of Singapore, Marie Curie Fellow at Centre of European Law and Politics (Germany), and Chair of Excellence at Oxford University.
+Full Professor of Commercial Law at Universidad Carlos III de Madrid, Spain.
+President Elect European Law Institute (ELI).
+Sir Roy Goode Scholar at UNIDROIT in 2021-2022.
+Member of the Austrian Academy of Sciences.
+She has been a delegate of Spain to UNCITRAL (United Nations) for Working Group VI on security interests and for Working Group I on warehouse receipts and is currently a delegate of Spain in WG IV on electronic commerce (AI in international trade and data transactions), and is an Expert for UNCITRAL and UNIDROIT on digital economy projects, Cape Town Convention and enforcement.
+She is the Chair of the Supervisory Authority for Rail Protocol (OTIF.UNIDROIT).
+She is an arbitrator at the Madrid Court of Arbitration.
+She is also a member of the European Commission’s Expert Group on Liability and New Technologies, the EU Expert Group for the Observatory on Platform Economy and the EU Expert Group on B2B Data Sharing and Cloud computing.
+She is a member of the Executive Committee and Council of the European Law Institute and author of the ELI Guiding principles on Automated Decision-Making in Europe, 2022.
+Her previous academic positions include James J. Coleman Sr Distinguished Visiting Professor of Law at Tulane Law School, Visiting Professor at the National University of Singapore, Academic Visitor at the University of Sydney, Academic Visitor at the University of Cambridge, Marie Curie Fellow at the Centre of European Law and Politics at the University of Bremen (Germany), and Chair of Excellence at Oxford University.

 Professor Stadler obtained her PhD from the University of Konstanz, Germany, and qualified as a professor at the University of Freiburg, Germany, in 1993.
 She is an expert in German, European, and International civil procedure law.
 Her research has focused on collective redress since the early 2000s.
 From 2011 to 2015, she held a part-time chair position in comparative mass litigation at the Erasmus University, Rotterdam, School of Law.
 She has published more than 80 articles on the topic of collective redress and third-party litigation funding and has edited several books on the topic with international teams of authors.
 She has been a member of several Dutch foundations’ supervisory boards that enforce consumer rights in mass harm events.
 Professor Stadler is president of the German Association of Civil Procedural Law and co-editor of the German legal periodical “Juristenzeitung” (JZ) and the “Journal of Civil Procedure – International”.
 She was a guest professor at Kyoto University, Japan (2023) and Tongji University Shanghai (since 2017), is a member of the Joint Research Institute of Tongji University, Shanghai, HU Berlin & University of Konstanz („Sino-German International Economic Law Institute“) and is a member of the „Center for Studies on Justice“ der Fudan Law School, Shanghai.